6. Herb farming

 One of the best businesses you can start from home is to sell your expertise as a consultant.
 In fact, consulting is one of the hottest trends in the market today, as more and more people appreciate the independence and flexibility it brings and the range of potential income that this business can generate.

-To be a consultant, you need to have the experience, skill, and knowledge in your chosen field.
+To be a consultant, for example a sap consultant, you need to have the experience, skill, and knowledge in your chosen field.
 You may also qualify as a consultant if you have taken any advanced academic degrees, certifications or special studies in your area of expertise.
 There are a number of fields that require certifications and special licensing before you can begin operating as a consultant.

 However, you do not need to be recognized as the ultimate best in your field to become a consultant (though of course, it helps).
 It is also not necessary that you have been a CEO in a top company or even held a titled position.
 You also do not need to have owned or operated business to become a successful business consultant.

 You will, however, need the ability to sell yourself, and an up-to-date understanding of the area in which you intend to be involved with.
 Look over your educational strengths and combine them with any training and on-the-job experience gained in the marketplace.
 Insight, thorough study, and common sense can be joined together as a substitute for years of experience in a field.